 The process of surrogacy is not new and is there for centuries.
-During the historical time, there is evidence of the existence of the concept of one woman bearing a child for another.
+There is evidence of the existence of the concept of one woman bearing a child for another found in historical times.
 But then it was not termed as surrogacy nor had any set rules and regulations like now.

 Glimpse of History

-To have a better comprehension of the surrogacy and relevant assisted reproductive technology (ART), it is crucial to understanding the history when you’re considering surrogacy, the legalities involved and what you can expect.
+To have a better comprehension of surrogacy and relevant assisted reproductive technology (ART), it is crucial to understand history when you’re considering surrogacy, the legalities involved, and what you can expect.
 Surrogacy has been around since Biblical times.

 - Biblical Times: The story of Sarah, Abraham, and Hagar was mentioned in “The Book of Genesis” as the first indication of surrogacy.
-Sarah and Abraham could not conceive a child of their own from their wed-lock.
+Sarah and Abraham could not conceive a child of their own from their wedlock.
 This made Sarah turn to her most faithful maidservant Hagar.
-She insisted Hagar to be the mother of Abraham’s child.
-This case was termed as a traditional surrogacy.
-In such a process the surrogate mother uses her own egg in the child she’s carrying for intended parents.
+She insisted Hagar be the mother of Abraham’s child.
+This case was termed traditional surrogacy.
+In such a process the surrogate mother uses her own egg in the child she’s carrying for the intended parents.
 Both Sarah and Abraham had happily claimed the child as their own.

-- 1975: First successful IVF embryo transfer was conducted ethically.
+- 1975: The first successful IVF embryo transfer was conducted ethically.

 - 1976: Lawyer Noel Keane was instrumental in executing the first legal surrogacy agreement in the history of surrogacy.
 However, it was a traditional surrogacy, where the donor did not receive any compensation for the pregnancy.
 This was treated as a first breakthrough in the United States because this helped to establish the infertility center to arrange hundreds of surrogate pregnancies every year.

-- 1978: It took three years from embryo transfer to baby conceive through IVF and the first baby was born.
+- 1978: It took three years from embryo transfer to baby conception through IVF and the first baby was born.

 - 1984: The building block for future artificial inseminations was established.
 However, not ethically approved but the first successful artificial insemination of a woman was completed this year.

-- 1985: Parallel to the highly focused “Baby M.” case, the gestational surrogacy also paved its way as the first successful gestational surrogacy was completed this year.
-The traditional surrogacy and surrogacy in general became highly restricted in the states in the next 30 years.
-The law and legislators significantly shifted towards the ways to safeguard the parental rights in surrogacy for the intended parents, usually through a pre-birth or post-birth parentage order.
+- 1985: Parallel to the highly focused “Baby M.” case, gestational surrogacy also paved its way as the first successful gestational surrogacy was completed this year.
+Traditional surrogacy and surrogacy, in general, became highly restricted in the states in the next 30 years.
+The law and legislators significantly shifted towards the ways to safeguard parental rights in surrogacy for the intended parents, usually through a pre-birth or post-birth parentage order.
 This has popularized many prominent surrogacy centers and experienced surrogacy professionals, to help both intended parents and prospective surrogates towards the process.

 - 2004–2008: In the United States, almost 5,000 children were born via surrogacy.